Purdue-ECE264-Spring2024-002/HW18/README.md

 encourage you to think of an algorithm, this assignment does not specify the algorithm you need to use.

-Two common used algorithms are *depth first with back tracking* and *breadth first*.
+Two commonly used algorithms are *depth first with back tracking* and *breadth first*.
 From the starting point, mark it zero.
 Then:

 - *Depth First*: If a cell is open, visit that cell, and keep going as far as